-In August 2014, the FASB issued guidance outlining management's responsibility to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and providing guidance on determining when and how to disclose going concern uncertainties in the financial statements.
-This guidance will be effective for annual and interim reporting periods ending after December 15, 2016, with early adoption permitted.
-The Company does not anticipate a material impact to the consolidated financial statements as a result of this change.
+In August 2014, the FASB issued ASU 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern," outlining management's responsibility to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and providing guidance on determining when and how to disclose going concern uncertainties in the financial statements.
+This guidance will be effective for annual and interim reporting periods ending after December 15, 2016, and early adoption is permitted.
+The adoption of this guidance will not have a material impact on the Company's consolidated financial statements, but may impact the Company's footnote disclosures.